Jugendhackt/tokyo-metro-data/data/README.md

 The format is:

 ```
-Line Name, First station's number, Last station's number, time from first station to second, time from second station to third station, ..., time from second-last to last station
+Line Name, First station's number, Last station's number, distance from first station to km, distance from second station to third station, ..., distance from second-last to last station
 ```

 Example: